Skip to main content

 Otter Tail County, MinnesotaLimited DataOligotrophic

-Zebra mussel presence at Wright Lake means the lake's clarity numbers carry an asterisk — filtered water is not the same as nutrient-poor water.
+Zebra mussels have been documented at Wright Lake, which alters the filter-feeding balance and can paradoxically increase water clarity while disrupting the food web.
 Walleye are documented at Wright Lake, one of 14 fish species on record for the lake.
-Public access is available — the lake is on the Minnesota PCA public-access list.
+A documented public access point at Wright Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-08-26.
 Grade methodology: LakeGrade methodology.